ismael-araujo/ismael-araujo/README.md

 ## What Am I Working On:

 Currently, I'm working on my capstone project for my Master's in Data Science at Pontifical Catholic University of Rio Grande do Sul.
-It's schedule to be done by the end of April 2021 and I can't wait to share it with you.
+It's schedule to be done by the end of June 2021 and I can't wait to share it with you.